 WORK IN PROGRESS (WIP)— the article does not include a resolution; the problem or question and some information about the environment has been captured but the resolution is not yet known.
 This is sometimes referred to as a "framed" article.

 Having WIP articles in the knowledge base helps us avoid duplicate work.
 This is especially true in moderate to highly complex environments where the resolution of issues often takes days or weeks.
-WIPs inform other knowledge workers who may encounter a similar request that the issue is being worked on.
+WIPs inform other knowledge workers that the issue is being worked on if they encounter a similar request.
 This visibility to work in progress promotes collaboration across the organization.

 WIPs are temporary.
 Generally they should become either Not Validated, Validated, or they should be deleted.
 If the issue is never resolved and the request is closed because it was abandoned by the requestor, the responder needs to decide if anything of value has been captured in the article.
 If the request is no longer being worked and there is nothing of value in the article, then it should be deleted.

 WIP helps responders manage pending work (as the name implies).
 WIPs give us an easy way to identify and manage incomplete articles in the KB.